 How to prepare the ground for your wall block fire pit

 We preach about proper preparation of the ground before building a fire pit or any type of wall or patio.

-If you simply want to grab some wall block, throw down a few rings on the grass, and have a fire in it immediately, with wall block you can absolutely do that.
+If you simply want to grab some wall block, throw down a few rings on the grass, and have a fire in it immediately, with retaining wall blocks you can absolutely do that.

 Even if you would like to keep your wall block fire pit where it is for a few years, you can still just dry-lay it, knowing that you may have to pull some or most of the blocks off at some point and reset them after they have shifted and look uneven.
-But, with wall block you have the option to do that.

-Shifting ground and mortared blocks are a waste of time and money, so do take the time to prep your area if using mortar.
+Shifting ground and mortared blocks are a waste of time and money, so do take the time to prep your fire pit area if using mortar.

 What to put in and around your fire pit

-A wall block fire pit could just be set on the ground, but there are other materials that could be used inside a fire pit.
+A retaining wall block fire pit could just be set on the ground, but there are other materials that could be used inside a fire pit.

 Any fire-resistant material would work, including all of the ones listed above, plus cement, pavers, and flagstone.
 Of course, nothing is also an option if you are wanting to keep things simple.

 They are modular and easy to install, but the irregular shapes and crevices that allow for sand and grass give you the look of a natural material.

 * As an Amazon Associate I earn from qualifying purchases.

 Love cooking outdoors?
-This heavy-duty, stainless-steel adjustable cooking grate from Titan Great Outdoors may be something you need to add to your tool kit!
+That may be a sign that you need to add this heavy-duty, stainless-steel adjustable cooking grate from Titan Great Outdoors to your tool kit!
 Mine is wonderful and has an incredibly sturdy feel.
 Because it’s adjustable, you’ll be less likely to end up with charred food, and the drip tray for grease keeps flare-ups to a minimum.
 Take a look here!